joshmedeski/joshmedeski/README.md

 ### Hi there, I'm Josh

 I'm a full-stack developer and content creator.
 Right now, I'm talking a lot about my tmux + fish + neovim workflow.
-But I also talk about React, TailwindCSS, TypeScripe, and more!
+But I also talk about React, TailwindCSS, TypeScript, and more!

 I love automation and keyboard-driven productivity tricks.
 Come follow along!